Salesforce Sandbox Secrets: 6 Ways to Use Your SandboxSalesforce

-Salesforce Sandboxes are used for different purposes but oftentimes people do not understand their true value.
+Salesforce Sandbox is used for different purposes but oftentimes people do not understand their true value.
 A Sandbox acts as a replica of your Production Org which means that everything you do in a Sandbox, as long as it has been recently refreshed, mimics what happens if you did the same action in Production.
 Believe it or not, this is very useful when it comes to using Salesforce overall.
 Below are 6 ways that you can use your Salesforce Sandbox today!

 Practice Practice Practice Building Configurations

 Config may seem like a complex and looming, tech-heavy headache, but every Salesforce admin had to start somewhere!
 There are many types of Sandboxes but you should practice building config in your Developer’s Sandbox.
 Not only is it best to never build directly in Production, but by practicing building config in your Sandbox, you do not have to worry about making any mistakes that could compromise your data.
 You are free to play around as much as you’d like to truly get a grasp on what building config is all about.

 Now That You’ve Built Your Config, Test It In Your Salesforce Sandbox

 Our second tip for using your Salesforce Sandbox is to test newly built config in it.
 We recommend testing in your Full Copy Sandbox so that the test environment is as similar to Production as possible.
 This means conducting a deployment of your newly built config from your Developer Sandbox to your Full Copy Sandbox.
 This seems straightforward but we cannot emphasize enough the importance of thoroughly testing config before deploying it to Production.